 In 2016 Austria implemented a Joint Operational Office (JOO) as a central hub of information and identification in the area of smuggling business.
 It is embedded in Europol with a focus on the Balkan and Central Mediterranean Route.
 The cooperation between police in Vienna, Munich, Berlin, Passau and Bolzano resulted in the identification of a Syrian and Iraqi smuggler-ring, which resulted in the capture of 80 members of the groups.
 The prices to be paid for a person to be smuggled from Iraq, Syria and Turkey to Austria or Germany amounted to 4,000 to 6,000 Euro per person.
+In June 2018 JOO was commissioned to establish a Task force Western Balkan to combat the criminal activity of human smuggling along this route.
+Members of this task force are: North-Macedonia, Greece, Albania, Bosnia, Croatia, Slovenia, Italy, Germany and Austria together with Frontex and Europol.
+Mutual support and exchange of equipment and information as well as the establishment of an early warning system were decided upon in this context.

 Smuggling of human beings plays an important role in Austria; Austria is considered to be both, a destination country as well as a transit country for irregular migrants on their way to other EU member states.
-During the last 15 years, external border control, international police cooperation and information exchange have constantly been improved.
+During the last 20 years, external border control, international police cooperation and information exchange have constantly been improved.
 On the international level, so-called "security partnerships" have been established with Austria's neighbouring countries in 2000, and a number of joint projects have been implemented concerning countermeasures against human smuggling and trafficking in the countries of origin.
 One example of such a project was the operation sunflower, where Austrian and Bulgarian police captured smugglers who were smuggling Syrians in trucks loaded with sunflower seeds from Bulgaria, across Romania and Hungary to Austria.
 The destination countries were Germany and Sweden.
 The fee per person was 10,000 euro.
 The group of smugglers was successful in at least 21 tours carrying at least 500 Syrian refugees.
 In 2015, the most spectacular operation was Mahmoud, where Austrian police cooperated with Greece, Hungary, Serbia and Germany, under the coordination of Europol; in consequence, all in all 23 persons could be arrested who were involved in the criminal organisation Jamal, involving persons amongst others from Palestine, Algeria and Syria.